bsds-isi/bsds-isi.github.io/fee-waiver.md

-    * District Magistrate/ Additional District Magistrate/ Collector/ Deputy Commissioner/ Additional Deputy Commissioner/ 1st Class Stipendary Magistrate/ Sub-Divisional Magistrate/ Taluka Magistrate/ Executive Magistrate/ Extra Assistant Commissioner
+    * District Magistrate/ Additional District Magistrate/ Collector/ Deputy Commissioner/ Additional Deputy Commissioner/ 1st Class Stipendiary Magistrate/ Sub-Divisional Magistrate/ Taluka Magistrate/ Executive Magistrate/ Extra Assistant Commissioner

     * Chief Presidency Magistrate/ Additional Chief Presidency Magistrate/ Presidency Magistrate

     * Revenue Officer not below the rank of Tehsildar, and

-    * Sub-divisional Officer or the area where the student and/ or his family normally resides.
+    * Sub-divisional Officer of the area where the student and/ or his family normally resides.

 3. The filled-in form and certificate must be submitted to the office of the Associate Dean / Centre Head for students in Bangalore and